 There is growing evidence that studies examining pregnancy and its complications need to start early within the pregnancy to fully understand the nature of preeclampsia.
 Key gestational milestones, which have lasting effects during and after pregnancy, occur in the periconceptional period: the timeframe just before conception and extending through the first few weeks of pregnancy.
 These early pregnancy milestones include:

 All of these processes are critical for successful implantation and pregnancy maintenance.
 The growing use of assisted reproductive technologies (ART), which can modify these early physiological processes, has further underlined the importance of the periconceptional window in influencing pregnancy outcomes.
+ART involves procedures such as in vitro fertilization (IVF), the use of fertility medication, intracytoplasmic sperm injection (ICSI), or cryopreservation/freezing of gametes and embryos.
+Surrogacy often uses ART.
+The use of ART increases the risk of preeclampsia.

 Recent studies reveal that dysregulated decidualization, the process in which endometrial stromal cells transform to prepare the uterus for pregnancy, may be an underlying cause of preeclampsia.
 Women who later developed preeclampsia demonstrated lower circulating IGFBP-1 gene levels, a gene marker of decidualization, in early pregnancy tissue samples.
 The corpus luteum plays a critical role in early pregnancy sustenance and mediation of cardiovascular adaptations to pregnancy through the secretion of factors such as relaxin.
 Evidence from IVF studies indicate that in programmed frozen embryo transfer cycles, in which a corpus luteum does not form and exogenous hormone administration occurs, women exhibit cardiovascular dysregulation and increased preeclampsia risk.